veracode/veracode-pipeline-scan-results-to-sarif/Readme.md

   --- | ---

 - ### `repo_owner`
-  **Required** The account owner of the repository.
+  **Optional** The account owner of the repository.
 The name is not case sensitive.
+This is only required if the action runs on a different repository than the one where the results should be published.

 - ### `repo_name`
-  **Required** The name of the repository without the .git extension.
+  **Optional** The name of the repository without the .git extension.
 The name is not case sensitive.
+This is only required if the action runs on a different repository than the one where the results should be published

 - ### `githubToken`
   **Required** GitHub token is a secure token that allows the workflow to interact with the GitHub API and perform actions on behalf of the repository or user